spacetelescope/jwst_magic/docs/magic_user_guide/iii_determining_and_loading_the_input_image.md

    Setting the CAR and Observation number will automatically query APT and the Guide Star Catalog and pre-populate the guide star ID in the normalization field and the Program ID, Obs #, RA, and DEC in the SOF pop up.

+5. Once the general input parameters are set, if the guider, root, and out directory have already been used, the previously generated FGS image will appear in the **Image Preview** box on the right.
+If you see a label in the Image Preview box that says "File loaded is incorrectly distorted", this is a warning that the previously-made converted FGS file is out of date with new MAGIC changes and should be re-run through the Image Conversion section of MAGIC.

-5. Set image conversion parameters: (Note: The steps labelled “optional” below will create higher-fidelity simulations, but are not necessary when using MAGIC to generate FSW input or guiding override files.)
+6. Set image conversion parameters: (Note: The steps labelled “optional” below will create higher-fidelity simulations, but are not necessary when using MAGIC to generate FSW input or guiding override files.)

    ![Image Converter section of the Main GUI](./figs/figure5_main_image_convert.png)